nubomedia/nubomedia-paas/src/main/resources/static/bower_components/flot/API.md

   - getPlaceholder()

     Returns placeholder that the plot was put into.
-This can be useful for plugins for adding DOM elements or firing events.
+This can to useful for plugins for adding DOM elements or firing events.

   - getCanvas()